BlockchainCommons/Gordian/README.md

 ## Overview: Gordian Specifications

 The Gordian system of course uses standard protocols for Bitcoin, to interact with the trustless network.
-We are also developing specifications of our own and expanding those created for other technology categories, to better fulfill the Gordian Principles.
-These specifications are demonstrated in many of our reference apps, to show how they can be used to full Gordian's requirements for Independent, Privacy, Resilience, and Openness.
+Blockchain Commons has also developed specifications of its own and expanded those created for other technology categories, to better fulfill the Gordian Principles.
+These specifications are demonstrated in many of the Blockchain Commons reference apps, to show how they can be used to full Gordian's requirements for Independent, Privacy, Resilience, and Openness.

 ***[Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).*** Blockchain Commons developed its own binary-to-text format because of flaws in current ones, such as the variants that exist for base-64, and the fact that none of them convert efficiently to the QR codes used widely in Bitcoin applications.
 Bytewords stay within the 31 characters that are well supported by QR codes (that's letters plus numbers minus URL-breaking characters), allowing more efficient and safe usage.